 Posted on YouTube: October 26, 2008

 A straightforward and no frills examination of APA style in three short videos.
-Part 1 addresses the basic elements of APA style as well as why to use these guidelines.
-Part 2 explains how to set up a Microsoft Word '07 for APA style.
-And Part 3 focuses on in-text citations and the corresponding list of references
+Part 1 addresses the uses and basic elements of APA style.
+Part 2 explains how to set up a Microsoft Word '07 document for APA style.
+Part 3 focuses on in-text citations and the corresponding list of references.

 APA Exposed: Everything You Always Wanted to Know about APA Format but Were Afraid to Ask (Wendy K Mages, Ed.D., Harvard Graduate School of Education)

-An online tutorial using PowerPoint slides and voice over that explores proper use of APA formatting style.
-The tutorial is friendly and accessible and developed by a professor who wanted to help her students feel comfortable using APA in their writing and research.
+An online tutorial using PowerPoint slides and voice over that explores the proper use of APA formatting style.
+The tutorial is friendly and accessible.
+It was developed by a professor who wanted to help her students feel comfortable using APA in their writing and research.

 APA Style – Carla Clark (Clarla Clark, Medical Center Campus Library, Miami Dade College)